ZhongYingkc/0323HomepageTest/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ying Zhong is a postgraduate student of digital film technology at the Virtual Reality Lab of the Department of Film and Television Technology in Beijing Film Academy.
+Her research interets include user experience, human-computer interaction and human-centric designe in immersive environment.
 {style="text-align: justify;"}